 All jokes aside: your goal needs to be realistic.

-How long does it take to reach your goals?
+What do you think how long does it take to achieve your goals?
 For example to master your new skillset?

 Set a deadline for when you need to know them in order to reach your overall goal with the given time frame from 10 years or 5 years (depending on what you’ve chosen)